bigsbug/Rate-Limit/README.md

 # Rate-Limit
-a little framework for limiting access
+a micro framework for limiting access